FlipsideCrypto/flipside-js/README.md

 - `trend: boolean`: Show/hide the 7 day trend.
 - `rank: boolean`: Show/hide the FCAS rank.
 - `dark: boolean`: Renders the widget with white text.
+- `mini: boolean`: Renders a smaller version of the asset's symbol and score.

 #### Default options